-In Term 1 you will explore a range of both technical and conceptual approaches to animation and work with a range of technologies and processes by producing short-form animation tests.
+In Term 1 you will explore a range of technical and conceptual approaches to animation by producing short-form animation tests.
 This unit aims to support the development on your individual voice as an animation practitioner.

-You'll also engage in a programme of theoretical seminars that explore the cinematic underpinning of this practice.
+In this unit, you will engage in a programme of theoretical seminars that explore the specific cinematic underpinning of animation culture and practice.

-This phase is the technical and conceptual basis for the subsequent units of the course.
+This forms the technical and conceptual basis for the subsequent units of the course.

 Collaborative Unit (20 Credits)

-You will take the knowledge, skills and experience gained on the course and bring these together in the production of a self-directed longer form project and associated thesis.
+You’ll bring together the knowledge, skills and experience gained on the course to produce a self-directed, collaborative project and associated critical investigation.

 If, during the course of your studies, you are unable to continue and you decide to exit the course, you may get one of these two possible exit awards: